openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/unittest_mock/unittest_mock_package_api/unittest_mock_package_classes.md

 public static func that(statement: VerifyStatement): Unit
 ```

-Function: Verifies whether the single "verification statement" passed in has been executed correctly.
+Purpose: Verifies whether the single passed "verification statement" has been correctly executed.

 Parameters: